htcondor/htmap/docs/source/settings.rst

 Users can provide custom default settings by putting them in a file in their home directory named ``.htmaprc``.
 The file is in `TOML format <https://github.com/toml-lang/toml>`_.

+HTMap can also read certain settings from the environment.
+When this is possible, it is noted in the description of the setting.

+The precedence order is that runtime settings override ``.htmaprc`` settings, which override environment settings, which override built-in defaults.

 HTMap's settings are organized into groupings based on TOML headers.
 The settings inside each group are discussed in the following sections.